 Since its inception, the Ann Arbor PTO Thrift Shop has rented space in several locations in Ann Arbor, and today occupies over 18,000 sqf at 2280 S. Industrial, in an area known as south-east Ann Arbor’s “Re-Sale Row.”

-Today, the shop takes donations and sells items 7 days a week and employs over 26 full-time and part-time employees, including an Executive Director, a Shop Manager and Assistant Managers.
+Today, the shop takes donations and sells items 7 days a week and employs over 26 full-time and part-time employees, including a Director of Promotions & Communications, a Shop Manager and Assistant Managers.